joeappleton18/arleno/README.md

 #### Essential Build and Management Research Features

--
-- [ ]  As an admin, I should be able to deploy a static version of the site, so things run on hosting as opposed to functions
+- [ ] As an admin, I should be able to deploy to hosting, as opposed to cloud functions
 - [X] As a admin, I should be able to deploy to a new version of the project
 - [X] As a admin, I should be able to delete my annotations, so I can remove them
 - [X] As a admin, I should be able to moderate